HL7/ccda-on-fhir/input/pagecontent/mappingBackground.md

 Bi-directional automated transform is possible in constrained use cases but is not lossless due to varying flexibility and expressiveness in the standards.
 Use of extensions may mitigate the loss of information in transformation but may not be included in this guide.
 The CDA content is scoped by C-CDA R2.1 and the C-CDA Companion Guide R2, FHIR content by US Core R4, and, by implication, US Core Data for Interoperability (USCDI).

 Our roadmap prioritizes USCDI, so we strive to map items in the respective standards that support USCDI.
 As elements are added to new versions of USCDI, we may map them in advance, especially when we are already engaged in a related domain.
 We also may omit or defer maps for elements that are both difficult and of dubious use, i.e., items that are not in USCDI and are deprecated or omitted from later editions of either specification.

-For FHIR-to-C-CDA maps, our source scope is US Core 4.
-For targets, we use the following priority:
-1. C-CDA 2.1
-2. C-CDA Companion Guide
-3. CDA

-For C-CDA-to-FHIR maps, our source scope is C-CDA 2.1 support for USCDI 1.
-For targets, we use the following priority for targets, trying to map as high up on the list as possible
-1. US Core 4 Profiles
-2. FHIR Core
-3. FHIR Core Extensions
-4. Extensions from other US Core releases
-5. Extensions that pre-adopt Core FHIR properties <br/>
-  and, in cases where none of these suffice but the element is critical we reserve the option of
-6. Defining new assets (extensions, Observations)

 We employed several tactics to meet our goals.
 Standards developers drafted maps based on the respective specifications, and these were reviewed by stakeholders both offline and at public, regularly scheduled meetings.
 These meetings included implementors, terminologists, regulatory and public health representatives, and strategists, who engaged in realignment, consensus-seeking, and reformatting of the maps for a variety of audiences.
 Difficult questions were escalated to the work groups responsible for the specifications.
 Issues and their resolutions were logged in the publicly accessible project site.